 - Symptoms of oestrogen deficiency.
 These include hot flushes, mood change, sleep disturbance, vaginal dryness or poor lubrication during sexual arousal.
 These symptoms may occur even while the woman is still having menstrual periods.
 The onset of symptoms may occur gradually or suddenly especially after surgical removal of the ovaries (oophorectomy).
 Symptoms may be more severe in comparison to women experiencing natural menopause4

 - Emotional turmoil.
 Women often feel confused, sad, jealous of other women’s pregnancies or old before their time.
 Depression and anxiety are commonly experienced.
 Psychological counseling can ease this distress.
-Use of hormone replacement therapy (HRT) may help mood.
+Use of menopausal hormone therapy (MHT), also known as hormone replacement therapy (HRT) may help mood.
 Support from the woman’s partner, family and friends is important.

 - There is still a low chance (1-5% over a lifetime) of becoming pregnant spontaneously (unless a woman has had an oophorectomy) so if a woman does not want a pregnancy she should use contraception even if diagnosed with POI.

 - Some women choose not to become a parent, others may want to adopt or foster children.

 - Some women try IVF or drugs to stimulate egg production but these have a low chance of success

 - Most women with POI who achieve pregnancy use eggs from another woman donated either anonymously or by a friend or relative.
 Another option is achieving pregnancy using embryos donated by another couple.

 - Compared with post-menopausal women aged over 50 years who take hormone therapy (referred to as “menopausal hormone therapy” or MHT), hormone therapy in women with POI can be considered as “hormone replacement therapy” (HRT) as the hormone therapy in this instance is replacing the hormones which the ovaries would otherwise be producing.